TiNezlobinsky/Finitewave/examples/2D/README.rst

 2D
 -----------

-This directory contains examples of how to use the trackers in the finitewave library.
+This directory contains examples of 2D simulations.